jtorral/pgpoolTutorial/WATCHDOG.md

-# The ultimate guide to Pgpool with Watchdog
+# The beginners guide to Pgpool with Watchdog

 ### Presented by Jorge Torralba